 - Compare the impact of different payment terms and durations on your savings,coverage and critical business key performance indicators (KPIs).

-- Determine the right mix of AWS Reserved Instances and Savings Plans for your organization.
+- Determine the right mix of reservations and savings plans for your organization.

-- Create automated policies for modifying and purchasing commitment-based discounts directly from the CloudHealth platform.
+- Create automated policies for modifying and purchasing commitment-based discounts directly from the platform.

-Purchasing commitment-based discounts makes sense for organizations who have a level of consistency in their cloud resource usage.
+Purchasing commitment-based discounts makes sense for organizations with consistent cloud resource usage.
 Understanding how much to commit and what mix of commitment-based discounts is best for your organization can be challenging.
-CloudHealth has numerous tools to help you confidently choose and manage these savings opportunities.
+VMware Aria Cost has numerous tools to help you confidently choose and manage these savings opportunities.